skaya/angular-on-rails/README.md

     created_at?: Date;
 }
 ```
-To use this model, you just need to import it into any script where the model needs to be used (Components, Services, etc.).
+To use this model, you just need to import it into a script where the model needs to be used (Components, Services, etc.).

 #### Components
 Developed Components should be imported in `app.module.ts` and specified in `@NgModule.declarations` as well as in `@NgModule.bootstrap` if the Component is not the nested one.
-Due to the fact that I use the helper for dynamic Component bootstrapping, all Components should be passed to dynamicDeclaration function.
-Nested Components should be listed in `nestedComponents` array.
+Due to the fact that I use my helper for dynamic Component bootstrapping, all Components should be passed to dynamicDeclaration function.
+Nested Components should be listed in `nestedComponents` array only.
 ``` ts
 import { BrowserModule }       from '@angular/platform-browser';
 import { NgModule }            from '@angular/core';